avouacr/who-wrote-this/README.md

 This task has also an instructive purpose.
 It is a way to investigate if NLP algorithms are able to capture bot only the semantics, but also the literary style of a document.

+## Data

+The idea of this challenge is to see if an algorithm can identify some literary style for determining the author.
+In the general case, it can be very easy to differentiate documents on the genre e.g between novels, poems, and plays.
+The same is true for the period of writing, one can easily differentiate 17th century and 20th century style.
+Therefore, we decided to select authors from the same literary genre and the same period : a selection of French novelists from the 19th century.

+The 19th century seems ideal for this classification task as its language is close enough to contemporary French (allowing therefore a simple use of pre-loaded dictionnaries, stopwords, etc...), studied in class and features coherent and indetifiable litterary movements (whereas the 20th century litterary landscape is much more scattered).
+Moreover, 19th century books are in the public domain.

+The following authors were selected in a attempt to be representative of the different styles of novels written in the 19th century:

+-  **Naturalism :**
+     - Zola
+     - Maupassant
+     - Daudet

+-  **Literary realism:**
+     - Stendhal
+     - Balzac
+     - Flaubert

+-  **Romanticism:**
+     - Hugo
+     - Dumas
+     - Vigny

+-  **Early science-fiction/avant garde:**
+     - Verne

+We therefore have a meaninful sample of three litterary movements, and an *outlier*, Jules Verne.
+This can provide interesting follow-up analyses based on the results of this challenge.

 #### Set up

 Open a terminal and